-Call 9-1-1 and tell them you’ve been in an accident.
+Call 9-1-1 and tell them you’ve been in a collision.
 Be sure to ask them for medical assistance if someone has been injured.
 The 9-1-1 operator will tell you if a police officer will attend the scene to make a report or if you will have to go to a Collision Reporting Centre.

 3. Don’t discuss the accident

-If another party is involved in the accident, be courteous but don’t discuss the accident with them.
-Only tell the details of the accident to the police officer when they ask.
+If another party is involved in the collision, be courteous but don’t discuss the collision with them.
+Only tell the details of the collision to the police officer when they ask.

 4. Gather information

-If another driver is involved in the accident, make sure to get their contact, vehicle and insurance information.
-Take notes of the accident including the date, time, and location.
-If the accident is reported to the police, get the name and badge number of the investigating police officer.
+If another driver is involved in the collision, make sure to get their contact, vehicle and insurance information.
+Take notes of the collision including the date, time, and location.
+If the collision is reported to the police, get the name and badge number of the investigating police officer.

 5. Speak with witnesses